stonecauldron/tile-mapper/report/paper.md

 meaning which we can assume does not occur in a standard English text.
-Taken from Chomsky 1956], since this sentence is not present in the training corpus, the Markov chain will not be able to infer what the next most probable word is and will simply have to stop generating text.
+Taken from Chomsky 1956], since this sentence is not present in the training corpus, the Markov chain will not be able to infer what the next most probable word is and will have to stop generating text.

 A way of solving this problem is to use what is called backoff smoothing TODO:
 Murphy citation in which we consider less elements of the chain when faced with